 “CSA” stands for “Community Supported Agriculture” and for over 25 years, CSA’s have been connecting consumers to local, seasonal food from farmers in their community.
-While technically you can support community agriculture through things like farmer’s and local markets, CSA’s of today has become synonymous with a once-a-week or biweekly box full of local, seasonal produce delivered right to your door (or close to it!).
+While technically you can support community agriculture through things like farmer’s and local markets, CSA’s of today have become synonymous with a once-a-week or biweekly box full of local, seasonal produce delivered right to your door (or close to it!).

 Each CSA looks a little different, but there are similar in theory.
 A farmer offers a certain number of “shares” to the public.
 Typically, these shares are boxes full of fruits and vegetables and other fresh produce.
 Some CSA’s deliver shares right to your door, while others are sent to a convenient pickup center.
 Some boxes feed 2 people, while others allow you to pick and choose for however many you please.
 Even more, depending on the farm, you may also have the option of purchasing a share that includes eggs, meats, dairy, baked goods, fresh flowers, or other farm products.